ebshimizu/stats-of-the-storm/docs/hots-replay-data.md

 are very inconsistently used.
 So until Blizzard adds these events into the replay, the only way to reconstruct quest stacks is to simluate the game based on the input events in GameEvents and track the results.

+### Tracking Unit Positions
+Some events have positional data associated with them.
+You can use this to track where a unit is when the event happens.
+For more details, you should look at [barrett777's parser](https://github.com/barrett777/Heroes.ReplayParser/blob/1c7815245c9e7691ed30ef8f15d856e803f2788c/Heroes.ReplayParser/Unit.cs#L599).

 ## Match Basics

 ### Version